rgarner/lcc-site-allocations/app/views/static_content/about.html.md

 ## What does it do?

 This has all the sites that those PDFs know about.
-Some of those sites have scores that helped decide to allocate them, some do not (use the 'With'/'Without' buttons to see which).
+Some of those sites have sustainability appraisal scores that help decide to allocate them, some do not (use the 'With'/'Without' buttons to see which).
+When a site has no score, (it seems) most commonly it's already being built on.

 ## Why did we make this?